UniversalDependencies/docs/_v2/ellipsis.md

 # Archived discussion on Ellipsis in UD v2

 > #Notice
 > This is an archive page.
-The final documentation is here http://universaldependencies.org/u/overview/specific-syntax.html#ellipsis
+The final documentation is here: [http://universaldependencies.org/u/overview/specific-syntax.html#ellipsis](http://universaldependencies.org/u/overview/specific-syntax.html#ellipsis)

 The `remnant` relation turned out to be a non-optimal way for analyzing complex ellipitical constructions.
 We therefore introduce the following changes in UD v2: